AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
 Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of character for me to do.
 Lately my episodes of memory loss have been coming more frequently, causing even more conflict.

-After having an argument about something I couldn't remember with my best friend, I ran into the forest to clear my head.
-The next thing I remember, it was several hours later and I was standing in the center of the village with no memory of how I got there, surrounded by dismembered and incinerated bodies.
+Last week, after having an argument with my best friend about something I couldn't remember, I ran into the forest to clear my head.
+The next thing I knew, it was several hours later and I was standing in the center of the village with no memory of how I got there.
+I was surrounded by dismembered and incinerated bodies.

-I believe it's my fault everyone I love is dead.
-The ward must have failed while I was in the forest, and .

-Without the rest of the Kan
+I believe it's my fault that everyone I love is dead.
+The ward must have failed while I was in the forest, and the other Kan weren't able to get it back up in time to protect the village.
+Now, without the rest of the Kan to help maintain the ward and no survivors in the village, I have been forced to travel to Quajreyas for safety and work.

 ## Potential arcs